plone/volto/docs/source/configuration/slots.md

 ### `getSlotComponents`

-`getSlotComponents` returns the list of components registered in a given slot.
+`getSlotComponents` returns the list of named slot components registered in a given slot.
 This is useful to debug what is registered and in what order, informing you whether you need to change their order.
 This is the signature: